0x1B05/english/cnn10/content/20240313.typ

 That brings with the prospect of deepfake content like this:
 This is an AI generated video, showing just how far technology has come in recent years.
-Even Russian president Vladimir Putin appeared momentarily suprised and confronted by a computer-generated version of himself.
+Even Russian president Vladimir Putin appeared momentarily surprised and confronted by a computer-generated version of himself.
 People should be scared, because the technology is enabling the creation of fake videos.
 They could be very persuasive with the ordinary voters.
 People are not going to be able to distinguish the fake videos from real ones.
 Are governments ready for what's coming down the line?
 Governments are not ready.
 There are literally no guardrails in place.
 That's prompted dozens of technology companies to step in, signing an accord aimed at combating the misuse of Artificial Intelligence in elections.

-Democracies depend on free and fair elcetions.
+Democracies depend on free and fair elections.
 Free and fair elections depend on trustworthy information, and trustworthy information depends on transparency about the nature and the provenance of that information.

 The accord requires the world's leading tech companies to develop tools to help identify and label AI generated content.
 They've also agreed on the need to respond more quickly when deceptive AI generated material spreads online.
 But even they concede the task ahead won't be easy.
 We are combating not just individuals, unfortunately, but well-resourced nation states including one in particular.

-Even though the the Kremlin denies it, countless Intelligence reports confirm Russia's elections interference efforts.
+Even though the Kremlin denies it, countless Intelligence reports confirm Russia's elections interference efforts.
 But the Microsoft president warns Russia's level of sophistication is growing, fueled by advances in Artificial Intelligence.

 ==== 参考翻译